zlogic/mendix-docs/content/en/docs/refguide/modeling/mendix-ai-assistance/logic-bot-recommender.md

 ## Introduction

 {{% alert color="info" %}}
 Logic Bot was rebranded to Logic Recommender in Studio Pro 10.12.0.

-It is also available for [rules](/refguide/rules/).
+It is also available for [rules](/refguide/rules/) in Studio Pro 10.6 and above.
+{{% /alert %}}

+{{% alert color="info" %}}
+In Studio Pro 10.6 and above, it works both online and offline.
+However, to get better AI recommendations, you need to be signed in to Studio Pro.

+In Studio Pro 10.5 and below, to use the [older version of Logic Recommender](#older-version), internet connection and signing in to Studio Pro are required.
 {{% /alert %}}

 Logic Recommender is an AI-powered virtual co-developer that helps you to model and configure your application logic in Mendix Studio Pro.
 It gives you contextualized recommendations on the next best activity in your logic based on the already designed activities, parameters, and other context-related information.
 It is built using the machine learning analysis of over twelve million anonymized application logics built with Mendix to detect and learn the best practice patterns in Mendix.